 We had barely walked for 5 minutes when all the snow disappointed me so much.
 I was not prepared for any of it.
 I didn’t have crampons, my gloves were too big for me.
 I have never before hiked in the snow, in fact, had seen snowfall all of two times before this.

 I told the guys, ’I don’t think I want to continue’.
 Nathan asked if I wanted to walk another 20 minutes and decide after that.
 That sounded fair so I continued but after 20 minutes the trail didn’t get better, I just realized I was in no position to go back on that route alone.
 There were some uphills that I couldn’t go down on without help.
 So, I continued walking.
 At least, I had these two amazing friends with me who made sure I was not bored.

 We reached MBC, took a short break.
 It had started snowing and I assumed we were going to stop for longer but Nathan and Fritz were ready to start again soon and I was scared of the idea of venturing out.
 We did start as the snowfall didn’t seem to stop.
 I didn’t want to be stuck here alone.
 As we were walking the snowfall turned into a blizzard and I could barely see even Fritz’s footsteps.
 Somewhere in between we got my phone on power bank, waited for it to turn on and see if we were on the right track.
 We were.
 We were past midway.

 I couldn’t think much.
 I just wanted to reach a place I could warm my hands.
 I had already started thinking about my life without some toes and fingers.

-We reached ABC finally, after it felt like the three of us were going to die a tragic death.
-There was fire in the kitchen and I immediately went to use the heat to get some senses back on my hands and feet.
+We reached ABC finally after it felt like the three of us were going to die a tragic death.
+There was a fire in the kitchen and I immediately went to use the heat to get some senses back on my hands and feet.